HAPPYSACKS/ChessJS/README.md

 ### Stalemate

 A "stalemate" occurs when it is a player's turn to move, but they have no legal moves available, and their king is not in check.
 Unlike checkmate, where the player in check loses, a stalemate results in the game ending in a draw.
 This means that neither player wins or loses.
 Stalemates can occur in various board situations and are sometimes used as a defensive strategy when a player is at a disadvantage but can force a position where the opponent has no legal moves.

+### Timeout

+"Timeout" occurs when one player runs out of time based on the time controls set for the game.
+If a player's time runs out before they complete their move, they lose the game due to timeout.
+It's essential for players to manage their time effectively to avoid losing by this condition.

 ## License and Attribution